River Wonders

-River Wonders, formerly known as River Safari, is a river-themed zoo and aquarium located in Mandai, Singapore, forming part of the Mandai Wildlife Reserve.
+River Wonders, formerly known as River Safari, is a river-themed zoo and aquarium located in Mandai, Singapore, it forms a part of the Mandai Wildlife Reserve, consisting of the Singapore Zoo, Night Safari and Bird Paradise and the newly opened Rainforest Wild.
 It is built over 12 ha and nestled between its two counterparts, the Singapore Zoo and the Night Safari, Singapore.
 It is the first of its kind in Asia and features freshwater exhibits and a river boat ride as its main highlights.
 The safari was built at a cost of S$160m, with an expected visitor rate of 820,000 people yearly.